 Add all of the seafood to the sauce and let it simmer until the Lobster and Shrimp are cooked – meanwhile, make some buttered noodles to ready:

-The last touch: ladle in that rich seafood sauce over the noodles and add a sprinkle of fresh parsley – and guess what?
+The last touch: ladle a lot of that rich seafood sauce over the noodles and add a sprinkle of fresh parsley – and guess what?
 It’s time for a feast!

 Let me know if you are going to try this Seafood Newburg recipe!

-Categories: Academy Awards, Art, Awards, Books / Media, British Cinema, cookbooks, Cult Movies, Food, food blog, Food Review, Great Films, Hollywood, London, Movies, Pop Culture, Recipes, Talent/Celebrities, TV Show, Uncategorized, Wacky Food
+Categories: Action Films, Art, Books / Media, British Cinema, cookbooks, Cult Movies, Film Fight Club, Food, food blog, Food Review, Great Films, Movies, Pop Culture, Recipes, Talent/Celebrities, Wacky Food